uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/if-you-need-to-get-the-right-qualifications.md

 <p>Postgraduate teaching apprenticeships are similar to school direct salaried places.
 You’ll be employed by a school to learn on the job over 4 terms.
 You’ll then take an assessment.
 This is a salaried training place so you will not pay tuition fees.</p>

-<h3>Teach First</h3>
+<h3>High potential ITT</h3>

-<p>You’ll need to have a 2:1 degree or higher to apply for a place.
-You’ll train over 2 years by learning on the job.
-You’ll be paid as an unqualified teacher and you will not pay tuition fees.</p>
+<p>You’ll need to have a 2:1 degree or higher to apply for a place on the programme, currently delivered by Teach First.
+You’ll train over 2 years by learning on the job, paid as an unqualified teacher and you will not pay tuition fees.
+You’ll be placed into a school straight away and gain QTS in your first year and complete your Newly Qualified Teacher placement in year 2.
+You’ll also receive leadership training, which includes a fully-funded Postgraduate Diploma in Education and Leadership (PGDE), worth double the credits of a PGCE. </p>

 <h3>Researchers in schools</h3>